Bank of Bhutan

 BoB provides a wide range of financial products and services, such as deposits, loans, trade finance and money market as well as facilitating financial transactions of customers.
 As a primary member of VISA and MasterCard, its services include acquiring and issuing of Credit and Debit cards.
 It also offers e-payment gateway services.
 To enhance customer convenience and to serve the under-banked and unbanked population, BoB launched “Mobile & Agency Banking” services (mBoB) on May 15th, 2015, which enables customer using a smart phone to access the bank from anywhere and at any time.
 By leveraging the Mobile Banking platform, BoB is also embarking on Agency Banking, to take its services to the rural unbanked population.

-Values Bank of Bhutan’s core values can be abbreviated as CARES which signifies that the Bank cares for all its stake holders, be its employees, customers, community, shareholders and the nation at large, along with the significance of each term explained below:
+Bank of Bhutan’s core values can be abbreviated as I CARE which signifies that the Bank cares for all its stakeholders, be its employees, customers, community, shareholders and the nation at large, along with the significance of each term explained below:

-A Accountability – For ethical conduct through transparent, honest & sincere ownership of every transaction.
+A Accountability – Resolute for transparency, integrity and accountability through ethical, transparent, honest & sincere ownership of every action

-R Relationship – For building relationships based on mutual respect and trust within the organization, with clients, and other stakeholders.
+R Relationship – Fulfilling relationships through building mutual respect and trust within the organization, with clients, and other stakeholders

-E Excellence in Service – For excellence in a customer friendly culture, diligent and courteous environment and superior performance.
+E Excellence in service – Excellence in service through customer friendly culture, diligent processes and professional systems and efficient delivery of services